Black Crab (film): Plot

 After spotting lights on the ice, which could be enemy forces, Edh leaves alone to continue the mission with the vials.
 She comes across dangerously thin ice and attempts to skate across, but it cracks and leaves her stranded.
 Granvik and Nylund rescue her with a rope before all three attempt to cross.
 Granvik shoots a lone machine gunner in a pillbox on a rocky hill overlooking the ice, before the trio comes across the latter's comrades, frozen to death.

 Granvik recounts why he enlisted in the military: after being forced by the enemy to dig a mass grave with his childhood friend, he fell in as his friend was shot and the enemy soldiers did not realize he was still alive.
 Forced to push his way out from under the corpses, he witnessed them being eaten by rats and enlisted soon after.

 The next morning, awoken by memories of her daughter, Edh realises Nylund has run off with the capsules.
 She and Granvik are attacked by a group of enemy soldiers.
 The two kill them all, but Edh is shot and Granvik is killed.
 Edh continues her journey on the ice, catching up to Nylund who reveals he is now abandoning the mission and is instead intent on destroying the capsules.
-When he refuses to stop, they begin shooting at one another.
-Edh fires a sniper rifle at him, injuring him, and recovers the capsules.
+Edh shoots him and recovers the capsules.
 She leaves Nylund on the ice, but soon experiences visions of Malik and Forsberg before collapsing on the ice as some soldiers arrive on horseback.

 She awakes in an infirmary with frostbite to her extremities.
 She finds out that she has reached her objective, the military base.
 Edh is congratulated, awarded medals, and promoted to Second Lieutenant for succeeding in the operation, by the base commander, Nordh.
 An injured Nylund watches with other soldiers.
 She asks to see her daughter, but is told that this was a ruse to increase her willpower to get the packages to the base.
 On learning about this, Edh attacks the commander but is restrained by Nylund, who holds her as she cries.

 Edh decides to destroy the capsules and convinces Nylund to make a last-ditch effort to dispose of them.
 They make their way to the laboratory where the virus is being held.
 After forcing a scientist to give them the vials, they escape with it by triggering the evacuation alarm and hiding in hazmat suits as everyone flees.

 Edh, after insisting Nylund find seats on the fleeing helicopters, is found by Nordh, and reveals that she has secured the vials to an unpinned grenade.
 Nordh tries to encourage to think of her daughter, Edh says that’s all she ever does, and she ends her life by stepping off the cliff and detonating the grenade.
 After her fall in the sea, the dead Edh reunites with her dead daughter underwater and they embrace each other.